 Amid fears over mad cow disease, McDonald’s beef sales dropped by 50 percent in March 1996.
 The company bowed to public pressure and temporarily ceased selling British beef in its restaurants.

 McDonald’s sued two environmental campaigners who had published a leaflet defaming the company in 1990.
 McDonald’s won the case in 1997, but a High Court judge decided that the company “exploited” children with its advertisements and placed young employees under undue pressure.
 It was also accepted that low pay at the chain had helped to depress wages in the catering sector.

 The Financial Times argued that the case was a “public relations disaster”.
 The media portrayed the battle as a David vs Goliath fight, when the two campaigners, denied legal aid, were forced to represent themselves in court.

 The McFlurry ice cream was launched in 2000.

-From the turn of the century, amidst concerns about the health effects of fast food, McDonald’s UK profits stagnated.
+From the turn of the century, amidst increasing concerns about the negative health effects of fast food, McDonald’s UK profits stagnated.
 Sales fell every year from 2000 to 2005.
 The chain responded by launching fresh fruit and organic milk in 2003, and toasted deli sandwiches from 2005.
 Porridge, bagels and freshly ground coffee were added to the breakfast menu in 2004.

 25 unprofitable stores were closed in 2006 and the company began to refurbish its outlets.
 The rise of coffee chains such as Starbucks and Costa had made outlets seem dated: new furniture, subdued lighting and wifi were introduced.
 That year Steve Easterbrook was appointed as CEO of McDonald’s UK.